1. Home

 Encryption

-Another security change/enhancement is the new requirement for all Windows devices to be encrypted, not just laptops and tablets.
-This means that all desktops running Windows will also be encrypted automatically (so long as the prerequisites are met).
-This change should not have significant user impact and Intune provides self-serve encryption key recovery.
+All Windows devices must be encrypted, including desktop, laptops, and tablets.
+This means that all PCs running Windows will be encrypted automatically (so long as the prerequisites are met).
+This change should not have significant user impact.
 More information about Windows device encryption, including how to access a recovery key, can be found here: https://www.uvm.edu/it/kb/article/windows-intune-bitlocker-recovery

 Syncing Intune Policy